h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 I should note there is a growing theory that scholars have begun to formulate over recent years... that John Dee simple made all of this up.
 Some of his notes hint that he knew others would eventually look back and glance through his grand archive of work.
 The only logical conclusion which investigators would be forced to come to, is that Dee's nuts.
 Playing the long game, all the way from the 15th century, here we have stumbled upon the worlds first Deez Nutz, etching its place in the records of human history from the celestial kingdom itself. *goteeeeem*

 The Enochian magic system was later adopted into the work of the Hermetic Order of the Golden Dawn.
 This work was later adopted and revised by the worlds most famous occultist Aleister Crowley.
 He is largely responsible for the surge of popularity in this otherwise mostly forgotten and neglected renaissance work.
 Aleister Crowley, who identified himself as the beast 666 from the Book of Revelation(a nickname from his mother in childhood), worked through the entire system and reorganized it.
-He famously scried the final 30 keys, the Aethyrs, backwards from the system Dee received, on a trip through the Northern Algerian desert in 1909.
-Well, actually he began the first two keys in the year 1900 in Mexico, but ultimately drifted away from them.
+He famously scried the final 30 keys, the Aethyrs{backwards from the system Dee received), on a trip through the Northern Algerian desert in 1909.
+Well, actually, he began the first two keys during the year of 1900 in Mexico, but ultimately drifted away from them.
 During this intermission, he "channeled" his most famous and important piece of work, "The Book of the Law."

-This entire process began on the 16th of March in 1904, when Crowley was attempting the "Bornless Ritual" with his wife, Rose, while spending the night in the Kings Chamber of the Great Pyramid of Giza.
+The entire process began on the 16th of March in 1904, when Crowley was attempting the "Bornless Ritual" with his wife, Rose, while spending the night in the Kings Chamber of the Great Pyramid of Giza.
 On an extended honeymoon, he was attempting to "shew the Sylphs," aka show the air-spirits/fairies, to his new wife(a thoughtful gift).
 She was not able to perceive anything, but did enter into a bit of a trance, repeatedly saying "They're waiting for you!"
-Rose lacked much interest in the occult or magic, and so, didn't think much of it.
+Rose lacked having much interest in the occult or magic, and so, didn't think much of it.
 However, two days later, after Crowley performed an invocation to Thoth, she seemed to pop back into mediumship mode and dial in a bit as to who it was waiting for Crowley, revealing their identity by name....
 Horus.

 Crowley was a bit skeptical, not sure if she was pulling his leg or whatnot, and asked her numerous questions about Horus.
 Rose passed his interrogations and was able to answer, accurately, multiple questions, supposedly without having any prior study of the subject.
 As part of his testing, Crowley took his wife on a romantic stroll through the Bulaq museum, located in Cairo Egypt.
 Here he quizzed her, asking Rose to point to images of Horus.
 Crowley was amused as they walked through the display of artwork all around them, his wife missing numerous opportunities to point to imagery which would validate her claims.
 However, the two went upstairs and, from across the room, she correctly pointed at and identified the falcon headed figure on the stele of Ankh-ef-en-Khonsu.
 Not only was she able to prove herself, but also, in a profoundly uncanny twist of events, it seemed that the item she was pointing at was catalogued under inventory number 666... a number of profound significance for Crowley(later changed moving museums).